The Inertial Spin Model of flocking with position-dependent forces: Numerical results

-It is harder to discriminate between ISM and HO working at fixed $\Omega$ (which would be the situation in experimental observations).
+If the relaxation times could be computed at several values of the inertia, it would be possible to discriminate among the three models.
+However, this is harder when working at fixed $\Omega$ (which would be the typical situation in experimental observations).
 But in principle one could use $h(x)$ for the velocity correlation function $C_v(t)$ to estimate whether $\Omega$ is high or low, then study the relaxation time ratios.
 If $h(x)$ stays finite for $x\to0$ (low $\Omega$), then $\tau_s/\tau_v<1$ is not compatible with simple harmonic motion, and neither is the presence of a ballistic regime in $d^2(t)$.
 At high inertia instead, $\tau_s/\tau_x$ and $\tau_v/\tau_x$ both less than one and of similar value would be incompatible with an HO.
+Also $\tau_s/\tau_v$ much different from 1 would exclude the ABP, at any value of inertia.

 Finally, we have considered a measure of the trajectories' shape.
 The sample trajectories in Fig.~\ref{fig:MSD} show that in the inertial case the particle finds it more difficult to turn back on itself, and responds to confinement making turns with smoother curvature than in the over-damped case.
 This suggests that measuring the number of times the trajectory intersects with itself might be a way to detect inertial effects directly from the trajectory.
-We show the number of times the trajectory intersects itself during one velocity correlation time in Fig.~\ref{fig:crossings}.
+We show the number of self-intersections during one velocity correlation time in Fig.~\ref{fig:crossings}.
 It is clear that at low inertia the trajectory crosses itself much more often than at high $\Omega$.
-This tendency is also observed in the harmonic oscillator, the ISM case there seems to be a rather sharp crossover around $\Omega=1$.
+This tendency is also observed in the harmonic oscillator and the ABP.
+A rather sharp drop is observed at a model-dependent value of $\Omega$.
+Inspecting the trajectories directly, it is clear that this number decreases as trajectories turn less on themselves and tend to make smoother loops rather than sharp turns.
+However, it is not evident that there is a clear qualitative change in their shapes across the crossover.
+Fig.~\ref{fig:crossings} also shows the value $h_0$ of $h(x)$ extrapolated to $x=0$.
+Although it also displays a rather sharp crossover, it occurs at a value of $\Omega$ about a hundred times smaller than that of the crossings.
+The two quantities thus reflect different properties of the trajectories.